paymoapp/api/sections/projects.md

 For example:

-You have project with users A and B assigned to that project.
+You have a project with users A and B assigned to that project.
-And you have a project template that has some tasks assigned to user B and some tasks assigned to another user C (not yet assigned to the project).
+And you have a project template that has some tasks assigned to user B, and some tasks assigned to another user C (not yet assigned to the project).
 When you add tasks from the project template to the project, the list of users assigned to the project will grow to: A, B and C.

 <a name="object"></a>